ComplianceAsCode/content/tests/README.md

 To use Docker backend, you need to have:

-- the [docker](https://pypi.org/project/docker/) Python module installed.
+- The [docker](https://pypi.org/project/docker/) Python module installed.
 You may have to use `pip` to install it on older distributions s.a.
 RHEL 7, running `pip install --user docker` as `root` will do the trick of installing it only for the `root` user.
 - the Docker service running, and
-- rights that allow you to start/stop containers and to create images.
+- Rights that allow you to start/stop containers and to create images.
+This is achieved by:
-  This level of rights is considered to be insecure, so it is recommended to run the test suite in a VM.
+  - using `sudo` with every `docker` command, or;
-  You can accomplish this by creating a `docker` group, then add yourself in it and restart `docker`.
+  - create a `docker` group, then add yourself to it and restart `docker`.
+Depending on your OS, you may need to logout for the group change to apply.

 ##### Building docker base image

-The procedure is same as using Podman, you just swap the `podman` call with `docker`, which moreover needs root privileges.
+The procedure is same as using Podman, you just swap the `podman` call with `docker`.

 ## Executing the test suite